mlkaa/pdsnd_github/README.md

 GitHub Project

 ### Description
-Describe what your project is about and what it does
+This project is about GitHub
+We upload the python project which contains of one file of coding and three files of data We use GitHub to share the python project with the team, so we can do editing in parallel

 ### Files used
 Include the files used